 |You may also just want to erase all the data to make room for new data.

 Formatting an SD card isn’t difficult.
 However, once you format an SD card, you won’t have access to any of the files you had stored on your SD card.
 That’s why it’s imperative to back up important files that were stored on your SD card before formatting it.
 However, it’s possible that you want to format a card to fix an error and so may not be able to access your files on SD card.
 In this case you can avoid losing your data with the help of specialized software.

 The easiest way to recover data from a formatted SanDisk SD card is using an advanced data recovery tool like Disk Drill.

-The first step is to download and install Disk Drill on your PC.
+- The first step is to download and install Disk Drill on your PC.
 You may need to provide a few permissions during the installation process.
-Allow those permissions and let the installation process complete.

 - Once the installation is complete, launch Disk Drill.
 Look for the Sandisk SD card you want to recover files from and select it.
 Once you slected required SD card click on Search for lost data to start the scan.

 - As Disk Drill scans your formatted SD card, you’ll be able to see the types of files it finds in real-time.
 If you’re trying to recover photos, you can select Pictures once there are a few pictures Disk Drill finds while scanning.

 - If you want to recover all files instead click on Recover all.
 Enter the location to where you want to recover the files and click on Next.

 That’s all you need to do to recover data after you format a SanDisk Micro SD card.

 Note that the chances of recovery depend on how much data you’ve written onto your card after formatting it.
 If you’ve stored a lot of data after the formatting event, there’s a possibility that your old data has been overwritten.
 However, if you recently formatted the SD card, there’s a high chance that you’ll be able to recover that data with the software.